 When making enquiries to join would you please give your full name, address, telephone number and email address.

-Your contact will mention to you that your commitments to your family must come first, whatever happens, but that after this, your membership, as a Freemason, will call upon your time, energy and pocket to an extent that you alone must decide.
+Your commitments to your family must come first, whatever happens, but that after this, your membership, as a Freemason, will call upon your time, energy and pocket to an extent that you alone can decide.

 Additional guidance on becoming a Freemason may be found on the Freemasonry Today website.